Julie Carpenter, Ph.D.

 Current work & in the news

-Exploring Bluesky and no longer on Twitter/X. Occasionally posting and often lurking on @jgcarpenter.bsky.social now.
+On Bluesky and no longer on Twitter/X, so I can now be found there occasionally posting and often lurking as @jgcarpenter.com.

 I was delighted to be interviewed by Drs.
 Zena Assaad and Elizabeth Williams for the Algorithmic Futures podcast, SE2E01: Artificial intelligence and the human gaze, with Julie Carpenter.
 We had a wide-ranging conversation spanning AI, love, intimacy, and the human existential need to be recognized by others, or an Other.